Anatomy Of Vite Ramen (Part 1)

-Quinoa turned out to the golden ticket.
-It’s an excellent substitute for flour because it forms its own kind of protein lattice, which makes a solid supporting structure alongside gluten.
 Not only that, but it was also a complete protein (including lysine), which meant it would fill in the amino acid deficiencies we had.
 The ground quinoa also contained a healthy amount of fiber, and was ground fine enough that there was none of the grittiness or weird textures of other flours.

 Three other ingredients are present in our noodles: additional lysine, vital wheat gluten and guar gum.
 Well, not Guar Gum anymore actually, because… well, you’ll see.

 We’ve already introduced Justi--err, lysine to you as an important amino acid in a complete protein.
 So why add more, if quinoa already has it?
 First off, quinoa fell just a little short of the lysine goals we set, so we wanted to make sure all of it was there.
 As it turns out, lysine is also a relatively fragile amino acid, and can suffer some degradation in high temperatures.
 While the degradation temperature is a little higher than boiling, we felt that preemptively compensating for the heat was probably a good idea.

 Vital wheat gluten is another topic that is hopefully already familiar!
 It’s another name for gluten that has been taken from wheat flour.
 Providing additional vital wheat gluten gave us more of the noodle elasticity and chew that we were after, as well as giving the overall protein content another welcome boost!